-Schools will ensure that students who are referred to a school-based or communitybased mental health service provider for mental health screening for the identification of mental health concerns and ensure that the assessment of students at risk for mental health disorders occurs within 15 days of referral.
-School-based mental health services must be initiated within 15 days after identification and assessment, and support by community-based mental health service providers for students who are referred for based mental health services must be initiated within 30 days after the school or district makes a referral.
+Schools will ensure that students who are referred to a school-based or community-based mental health service provider for mental health screening for the identification of mental health concerns and ensure that the assessment of students at risk for mental health disorders occurs within 15 days of referral.
+School-based mental health services must be initiated within 15 days after identification and assessment, and support by community-based mental health services must be initiated within 30 days after the school or district makes a referral.